A Unified Framework for Rerandomization using Quadratic Forms: Quadratic Form Rerandomization

 Meanwhile, for unknown $\bm{\beta}$, an analogous decision rule is:

 Henceforth, we refer to \cref{sb_rule} as the Weighted Eigenvalue rule. \cref{sb_rule_beta_known} suggests that, when $\bm{\beta}$ is known, it can be preferable in terms of precision to implement Quadratic Form Rerandomization using only the first $k$ principal components, rather than the full set of components $d$.
 However, $\bm{\beta}$ is typically not known at the start of the experiment.
-In this case, \cref{sb_rule} selects $k$ such that the variance reduction benefits applied to the top principal components maximally outweighs the costs incurred to the bottom principal components.
-Nonetheless, this may result in less precision for the difference-in-means estimator if the bottom principal components are strongly related to the potential outcomes.
-If researchers have information about $\bm{\beta}$ before the start of an experiment, e.g. from a pilot study \citep{liu2023bayesian}, then they could implement \cref{sb_rule_beta_known} using estimates of $\bm{\beta}$.
-We leave this possibility for future work.
+In this case, \cref{sb_rule} selects $k$ such that the variance reduction benefits applied to the top principal components maximally outweigh the costs incurred to the bottom principal components.
+This may result in less precision for the difference-in-means estimator if the bottom principal components are strongly related to the potential outcomes.
+If information about $\bm{\beta}$ is known before the start of an experiment, e.g.\ from a pilot study \citep{liu2023bayesian}, then \cref{sb_rule_beta_known} could be applied using estimates of $\bm{\beta}$.

 \cref{sb_rule} requires searching all $j = 1, \ldots, d$ possible values, which can be computationally intensive.
-As discussed earlier, an alternative way to upweight the top principal components is via Euclidean Rerandomization, i.e. setting $\mathbf{A} = \mathbf{I}_d$.
+As discussed earlier, an alternative way to upweight the top principal components is via Euclidean Rerandomization, i.e.\ setting $\mathbf{A} = \mathbf{I}_d$.
 In fact, one could place further preference on the top principal components by setting $\mathbf{A} = \mathbf{\Sigma}$, because in this case the eigenvalues of $\mathbf{\Sigma}^{\nicefrac{1}{2}} \mathbf{A} \mathbf{\Sigma}^{\nicefrac{1}{2}}$ will be $\eta_j = \lambda_j^2$ for $j = 1, \ldots, d$.
 This method is fast to implement, and in \cref{simulations} we find that it performs particularly well in high-dimensional settings, although it may not be as robust as Euclidean Rerandomization.
 This method can be generalized to any power of $\lambda_j$ by choosing $\mathbf{A} = \mathbf{\Sigma}^{c}$ for some $c \geq 0$.
 In later sections, we refer to this choice of $\mathbf{A}$ as Squared Euclidean Rerandomization when $c=1$.